lamberta/devkit-doc/api/appengine.md

 First, the `ui.TextView` module is imported in to the file and aliased as `TextView`.
-Next, a constructor function is defined for our application---named `App`.
-Its `launchUI` method is overridden and is the entry point of our application code.
+Next, a constructor function is defined for our application, it inherits from `GC.Application` and is assigned to `exports`, which ensures that it will be executed when the application is run.
+The application's `launchUI` method is overridden and will serve as the entry point of our example code.
 Here, we create the display text using the `TextView`, setting the color and font size.
-To render the text object, it must be added to the scene graph.
-We attach it by setting its parent---or `superview`---as the root node, which is `GC.app.view`. (`GC.app` is an instance of our application and will be introduced next.)
-Finally, we sub-class `App` to inherit from `GC.Application`, and assign it to `exports`; this ensures that it will be called when the application is run.
+To render the text object, it must be added to the scene graph, so we attach it by setting the node's parent view---or `superview`---as the root view object, which is `GC.app.view`.
+This is a property on `GC.app`, which is the instance of our application, and is introduced next.

 ## Singleton: GC.app